-Where we send 12 bytes (0x0C), which are "Hello World!"
+With the above command, we are sending 12 bytes (0x0C), corresponding to the ASCII string "Hello World!"
 (0x48 0x65 0x6C 0x6C 0x6F 0x20 0x57 0x6F 0x72 0x6C 0x64 0x21) and the resulting checksum is 0x0F.

 To use the complete feature set of such a radio device, all available commands of the corresponding command interface have to be implemented on the custom host processor.
-This involves considerable effort for the user and this is exactly the reason why Würth Elektronik eiSos offers the Wireless Connectivity SDK.
+This involves considerable effort for the user and this is exactly the reason why Würth Elektronik eISOS offers the Wireless Connectivity SDK.